Silicone Coating Guide for Electronics

 Mallory McGuinness | June 30, 2020

-Conformal coatings can enhance product reliability and resilience in the wake of threats found in the environment.
+Conformal coatings can enhance product reliability and resilience despite threats found in the environment.
 There are five types of conformal coatings, including silicone, polyurethane, epoxy, acrylic, and Parylene.
-Each conformal coating has pros and cons, and ultimately, the conformal coating you choose will depend on your protection needs, cost consideration, manufacturing requirements, and other variables.
-In this blog, we will discuss silicone conformal coating services so that you make a more informed decision as you evaluate protective materials.
+Each coating type has pros and cons, and ultimately, the conformal coating you choose will depend on your protection needs, cost considerations, manufacturing requirements, and other variables.
+In this blog, we will discuss silicone conformal coating services to help you make a more informed decision as you evaluate protective materials.

-What is Silicone Conformal Coating and How Does it Work?
+What is Silicone Coating and How Does it Work?

 Silicone conformal coatings are a protective layer that conforms to the topography of PCBAs and other electronic components.
 The polymeric material forms a film over the unit being coated, which serves as a barrier to liquids, humidity, pollutants, harmful gases, and other contaminants.

 These coatings are widely recognized for good performance under extreme temperatures – silicone coatings remain stable during temperature cycling, and throughout a wide temperature range.

 In general, silicone coatings have the following attributes: